hawx/catcon/SPEC.md

 This specification provides an outline for Catcon's basic functionality.
 It also acts as the documentation for Catcon.

+# Types

+__NOTE:__ This is merely a reference for the future as I haven't implemented it properly yet.

+Catcon consists of four basic types:

+`bool`
+  A boolean value either `true` or `false`

+`num`
+  A generic number

+`char`
+  A unicode character representation

+`list`
+  A collection of items of any type

+# Functions

 ## How To Read

 Function signatures are given in the following style